MwithHeart/writetech-accelerator-portfolio-mariam/docs/documentation-tooling/reference/procedural-animations.md

 ---

-This guide introduces **procedural animations**, explains why they matter, and how to create both simple and complex animations using nodes.
+This guide introduces procedural animations, explains why they matter, and how to create both simple and complex animations using nodes.

 :::tip